ULEZ: Boundary map, start date and everything you need to know

-Ultra-Low Emission Zone expanding beyond central London reach North and South Circular to discourage polluting vehicles from entering capital
+Ultra-Low Emission Zone expanding beyond central London to reach the North and South Circular and discourage polluting vehicles from entering capital

 The zone, first introduced in April 2019, currently only covers central London but will be greatly extended to reach the North Circular (A406) and South Circular (A205) roads orbiting the city, although those routes themselves will be exempt from the new charge.